HexRx/simple-ftp-deploy/README.md

 # Simple FTP Deploy
-> This package for Sublime Text 3 give you possibility to auto upload file to FTP server when you save local file.
+> This package for [Sublime Text 3/4](https://www.sublimetext.com/) gives you possibility to automatically upload or delete files from FTP server when you save or delete local files and also execute custom triggers.

 ## Features
-- Upload to FTP server on local file save
+- Upload or delete files from FTP server when you locally save or delete files
-- Higly configurable
+- Highly configurable
-- Auto creates directory if doesn't exists on server
+- Automatically create directory if it doesn't exists on the server
+- Execute custom triggers on save / delete (see example usage [here](https://gist.github.com/Aiq0/790aa5f04209e5b049138445fd79c522))

 ## How to Install